 Velcro Ties.
 Really, a stupid application, when a knot will do better and last forever.
 Again, the Velcro fails in 5-10 years, I cut the remaining stitches, attached a 2" x 4" webbing strip on the inside with Sikaflex, a 4" circle of Sunbrella on the outside with Sikaflex, and punched a pair of holes.
 I was going to install grometts, but the laminate was too thick, about 1/8", so I simply threaded webbing.

 Stitiching.
 Some of the seams had gone at 10 years, where they rubbed on the rail.
 I hemstitched them 10 years ago using whipping twine, and they are still fine.

 Paint.
-I had some white vinyl inflatable paint left over, so after a good TSP scrubbing I painted the whole thing to provide some sunscreen (I masted off the instructions--that section seemed OK and has no seams or stress points).
+I had some white vinyl inflatable paint left over, so after a good TSP scrubbing I painted the whole thing to provide some sunscreen (I masked off the instructions--that section seemed OK and has no seams or stress points).
 I have used Kilz primer plus house paint on projects like this before, through, so don't run out and by special paint.

-I will 20 minutes work I should get another 10 years from the cover.
+With just 20 minutes work I should get another 10 years from the cover.
 Since the initial cover needed repairs at 10 years, I'm OK with that.